1. Education

 • Type of Institution: private liberal arts college

-• Distinctions: no textbooks (only great works of Western civilization); common curriculum for all students; 8 to 1 student / faculty ratio; 20 student seminars taught by two faculty members; extremely high placement rate for law school, med school and graduate school
+• Distinctions: no textbooks (only great works of Western civilization); common curriculum for all students; excellent 7 to 1 student / faculty ratio; 20 student seminars taught by two faculty members; extremely high placement rate for law school, med school and graduate school

-• For acceptance rate, test scores, costs and other information, visit the St. John's College profile.
+• For acceptance rate, costs and other information, visit the St. John's College profile.

 St. Mary's College